mswaringen/Personal-RAG/README.md

 # RAG 101: Building Your Own Personal Retrieval Augmented Generation Model

-Welcome to RAG 101, where we delve into the fascinating world of Retrieval Augmented Generation (RAG)!
-This guide is designed to walk you through the foundational concepts of RAG and help you build a functional example for personal experimentation.
-Whether you're a hobbyist, student, or researcher, this project is tailored to offer practical insights and hands-on experience with cutting-edge language model technologies.

 **Prerequisites:**
 - **Python Skills:** Basic understanding of Python programming.
 - **Jupyter Notebook/Google Colab Experience:** Familiarity with Jupyter Notebook or Google Colab environments.